Timinator2000/Algorithm_X/07 - multiplicity/05 - memory.md

 I used the word “never” and that is a tiny bit misleading.
 The Algorithm X memory mirrors the process of recursive backtracking.
 Each level deeper in the recursion adds a new compartment to the memory.
 Each time Algorithm X backtracks, the most recent compartment is discarded.
 The closer you get to the root of the recursion, the smaller the size of memory.
 The deeper Algorithm X goes into the recursion looking for solutions, the more built-up memory it has to check.

-# Enough Already, Just Tell Me How to Fix It!
+# Enough Already, Just Show Me How to Fix It!

 The AlgorithmXSolver class has a method called `_process_row_selection(self, row)`.
 Your AlgorithmXSolver subclass needs to override this method and simple direct Algorithm X to “remember” the important details it needs to avoid creating duplicates.
 In our example problem, each time Algorithm X tries adding a row of the matrix to the solution, we want Algorithm X to remember the `(name, day, hour)` so that it knows not to try this same combination again at this level of the recursion.
 It is as simple as this: